Loan Shark (film): Production

-The film was based on an original script by Martin Rackin.
-He originally wrote it for producer Louis Edelman at Warner Brothers in 1949.
-The project ended up with Lippert Pictures, an independent film company that had enjoyed success with second features as well as occasionally more ambitious productions.
+Martin Rackin wrote the original script for producer Louis Edelman at Warner Bros. in 1949.
+The project became the property of Lippert Pictures, an independent film company that had enjoyed success with second features and some more ambitious productions.
+It was the first production from a new arrangement between Robert Lippert and Famous Artists Corporation whereby clients of Famous Artists would produce films for Lippert to distribute.
+Facing a dwindling market for second features, Lippert was willing to sacrifice as much as 75% of the profits to entice screen talent.
+The film's writer, producer and director were all granted shares of its revenue.

-It was the first production from a new arrangement between Robert Lippert and Famous Artists Corporation whereby clients of Famous Artists would make a film, and Lippert would distribute it.
-Lippert said he was willing to give away up to 75% of the profits to make the films more attractive to talent, in view of the dwindling B market.
-The writer, producer and director all had a piece of the film.
-Gail Russell was meant to play the female lead but was unable to do so because of personal problems.
-Raft was paid $25,000 plus 25% of the profits.
-Filming started 15 January 1952.
+Gail Russell was intended as the female lead but was withdrawn because of personal problems.
+George Raft was paid $25,000 plus 25% of the profits.

+Filming began in late January 1952 at RKO-Pathé Studios and wrapped by the end of February.

 Reception

+In a contemporary review for The New York Times, critic Howard Thompson wrote: "For all the pat format, this little picture isn't particularly hard to take.
+The director, Seymour Friedman, manages to pace the proceedings at a reasonable clip.
+The screen play by Eugene Ling and Martin Rackin not only affords the cast some brisk dialogue but stirs up a fair amount of suspense, particularly toward the climax ...
+For once, Mr. Raft's tight-lipped suavity seems perfectly in order ...
+'Loan Shark,' while nothing special, could have been a lot worse."

-The Los Angeles Times said the film "will probably fill the bill for those who like this vigorous straight away sort of action film.
+Critic Edwin Schallert of the Los Angeles Times wrote: "'Loan Shark' ... will probably fill the bill for those who like this vigorous straight away sort of action film.
 It sustains its interest."

-The New York Times called it "standard fare" which "isn't particularly hard to take.
-The director... manages to pace the proceedings at a reasonable clip.
-The screen play... not only affords the cast some brisk dialogue but stirs up a fair amount of suspense, particularly toward the clima...
-For once, Mr. Raft's tight-lipped suavity seems perfectly in order...
-"Loan Shark", while nothing special, could have been a lot worse."

-Film critic Dennis Schwartz panned the film, writing, "A lifeless thriller about an ex-convict trying to smash a brutal loan-shark racket.
-Sappy dialogue, an awful plot, and unimaginative directing by Seymour Friedman, make this hardly believable crime story fizzle.
-The story made about as much sense as snow in July.
-It is only watchable because George Raft tries to inject into it some Hollywood star pizzazz.
-But even the final shootout is flat ...
-This low-budget crime thriller puts all its action into the final shootout scene in a shadowy theater.
-It had nothing to say about crime or the workforce.
-The script leaves the impression that all the parties concerned don't seem to have enough brains to walk and chew gum at the same time.